kbruner/productionwithscissors/_posts/2022-09-02-fun-with-freebsd-first-linux.md

 ### VNC Client

-To connect to the console of the new VM during the installation phase, you will need a VNC client on a graphics-based host (for example, Windows or a Linux desktop).
+To connect to the console of the new VM during the installation phase, you will need a VNC (Virtual Network Computing) client on a graphics-based host (for example, Windows or a
+Linux desktop).
 When connecting from a Linux host, I like the [TigerVNC](https://tigervnc.org/) client, which is available as a pre-built package for many Linux distros.